brettz9/webappfind/docs/TO-DOS.md

 to own documentation section when done.
 Review old [executable builder](https://github.com/brettz9/executable-builder) code also.
 ----
 TODOS TO INCORPORATE AND ADD BELOW
+1. Error checking and reporting as dialog (or new tab) unless preference to disable on
 1. Builder command to indicate:
     1. target directory path/file name
     1. icon path (or link to SVG-edit to make own)